nsmryan/RustRoguelike/README.md

 messages in the messaging system that is used to execute a turn of the game.

-Once the state system has created messages to modify the game, the resolution system starts.
+Once the state system has created messages to modify the game, and optionally changed its state, the resolution system starts.
 This executes each message, using an item, moving, using a skill, etc, which may in turn spawn more messages, until there are no more messages to process.
 Then, the other entities in the game get a chance to spawn messages, which are themselves resolved until no messages are left.
+This is the only place where game actions occur- there are places that generate maps or do other modifications, but each turn is entirely a sequence of messages resolved in order.